FredLackey/aws-spa-boilerplate/README.md

 1. Clone this repository
 2. Review the [STAGES.md](./STAGES.md) file for detailed deployment instructions
-3. Start with Stage 1 and proceed sequentially through each stage
+3. Start with Stage A and proceed sequentially through each stage
 4. Each stage outputs configuration details needed for subsequent stages

 ## Project Structure